 CEF Advocates work side by side with community members who are experiencing or at-risk of homelessness and working towards goals of greater income, affordable housing, savings, and financial independence.

-We seek passionate and highly committed applicants for our 2-year Advocate Fellowship program.
+We seek passionate and highly committed applicants for our 2-year Advocate program.

-We are currently seeking passionate and highly committed individuals for our CEF-Durham Advocate program.
+We seek passionate and highly committed applicants for our Advocate program.

 CEF-Durham Advocates are trained seasonally in early fall, spring, and summer.
 A multi-year commitment is preferred.
 Folks with lived experience with housing and financial insecurity are encouraged to apply.
 Please contact our Durham Advocate Program Coordinator, Leah Whitehead (firstname.lastname@example.org) if you have questions.